Communication Sciences and Disorders

 Graduates have enjoyed professional employment in a variety of settings including: elementary and secondary schools, hospitals, rehabilitation centers, and private practice.

-- Students who are accepted into the graduate program will receive notification approximately one month after the application deadline.
+- Students who are accepted into the graduate program will receive notification approximately the first week of March.

 - Students who are offered admission to graduate study have until April 15 to accept or reject the offer.
 The admission process continues until the available spaces are filled.